-RULE 4001-6 POST PETITION POSTPETITION PAYMENT NOTICES AND ACCOUNT ACCESS
+RULE 4001-6 POST PETITION PAYMENT NOTICES AND ACCOUNT ACCESS

-Creditors and lessors may continue to provide customary notices,-and correspondence (including, but not limited to, monthly statements, payment coupons, and-escrow adjustment analyses, and tax statements) to debtors regarding post-petitionpostpetition account activity.-both electronically and by mail.
-Further, to the extent available and particularly where consistent with the parties' prepetition practices, creditors and lessors may allow debtors to access, obtain information; and make post-petitionpostpetition payments through electronic, telephonic, and/or on-line means.
+Creditors and lessors may continue to provide customary notices,-and correspondence (including, but not limited to, monthly statements, payment coupons, and escrow adjustment analyses, and tax statements) to debtors regarding post-petition account activity-both electronically and by mail.
+Further, to the extent available and particularly where consistent with the parties' prepetition practices, creditors and lessors may allow debtors to access, obtain information, and make post-petition postpetition payments through electronic, telephonic, and/or on-line means.

-\\\\\\The creditor's or lessor'sgood faith actions outlined in the immediately preceding paragraph shall not be considered of creditors or lessors pursuant to this Rule do not constitute a violation of the automatic stay.
+The ereditor's or lessor's good faith actions outlined in the immediately preceding paragraph shall not be considered of creditors or lessors pursuant to this Rule do not constitute a violation of the automatic stay.